Milind Mane

-Dr. Milind Mane (was born 3 December 1970) was a member of the 13th Maharashtra Legislative Assembly.
+Milind Mane (born 3 December 1970) was a member of the 13th Maharashtra Legislative Assembly.
 He represented the Nagpur North Assembly Constituency.
-He belongs to the Bharatiya Janata Party (BJP) Mane has been a corporator in the Nagpur Municipal Corporation, in 2012, as sitting corporator, he unsuccessfully contested the municipal corporation elections representing the RPI Aghadi.
+He belongs to the Bharatiya Janata Party (BJP).
+Mane has been a corporator in the Nagpur Municipal Corporation, in 2012, as sitting corporator, he unsuccessfully contested the municipal corporation elections representing the RPI Aghadi.
 Mane is a medical doctor.

 Early life

 Mane was born in Paras village of Akola district.
-His father was a gateman with the Indian Railways, who was an alcoholic, the family sunk in poverty.
+His father was a gateman with the Indian Railways, who was an alcoholic, the family sank in poverty.
 His mother therefore had to supplement the family income by working as a labourer.
 Poverty forced Mane as a child and youth to do various types of farm jobs, hawking and menial work, and at one time he was forced to beg for a living for several days.
-He studied dentistry for six months, however he shifted to studying medicine on obtaining admission tondira Gandhi Government Medical college, from where he secured his MBBS degree.
+He studied dentistry for six months, however he shifted to studying medicine on obtaining admission to Indira Gandhi Government Medical college, from where he secured his MBBS degree.
 He subsequently secured his MD degree.